 CBI must be designated and a redacted version of any submitted documents designated to include CBI must be provided pursuant to the requirements described in section 95488.8(c).

-An application, supporting documents, and all other relevant data or calculation or other documentation must be submitted electronically via the AFP unless the Executive Officer has approved or requested another format.
+An application, supporting documents, and all other relevant data or calculation or other documentation must be submitted electronically via the LRT-CBTS unless the Executive Officer has approved or requested another format.

 Application Approval Process.
 The application must be approved by the Executive Officer before the crude oil producer or transporter, joint applicant, or purchasing refinery may generate credit for the innovative method.

-Within 30 calendar days of receipt of an application designated by the applicant as ready for formal evaluation, the Executive Officer shall advise the applicant in writing either that:
+Following receipt of an application designated by the applicant as ready for formal evaluation, the Executive Officer shall advise the applicant in writing either that:

 The application is complete, or